victor-ferrer/stokker/README.md

 - Assess whether some Portfolio management functionality would be interesting.

 On technical side:
+- The latest Spring Boot version is to be used
-- Application contains a DockerFile and can create an Docker image from it.
+- Application contains a DockerFile and can create an Docker image from it:
+-- This image can be associated with another images running more ElasticSearch nodes and the Kibana server

 ## How to use it